-The review itself is planned for 2022, which is when we will have enough reported emissions data to update our model and most of the research programs will be complete.
+The review is planned for 2022, which is when we will have enough reported emissions data to update our model and most of our research programs will be complete.

-To enforce the new requirements, the AER will implement a variety of tools including data analysis, data audits, facility inspections, and regional surveys.
+To determine compliance with the new requirements, the AER will use a variety of tools, including data audits, facility inspections, and regional surveys.

 Noncompliances will be dealt with in accordance with Manual 013: Compliance and Enforcement Program and may include enforcement tools ranging from warnings and administrative penalties to orders imposing conditions and prosecution.

 Starting in 2020 we are publishing methane data on our Methane Performance page.
 This page highlights overall methane emissions by facility type, production type, or area and provides summary information on our alternative FEMP programs and measures to improve industry methane performance.